 HOW DO YOU CREATE A LOGO THAT REFLECTS TRUST AND CREDIBILITY?

 Dr William Haig has applied credibility principles to the process of logo design.
-He has called his approach as credibility-based logo design.
+He has called his approach credibility-based logo design.
 According to Dr Haig, logos that show credibility traits have the unique ability to augment brand loyalty.
 Applying the trustworthiness traits aptly into the logo mark produces a visual demonstration of the company’s credibility character qualities.

 CREDIBILITY-BASED LOGOS DESIGN STRATEGIES

 Credibility-Based Logos are based on four strategies: